How does personal identity shape our lives as entrepreneurs, workers, and consumers in a thoroughly business-oriented society?

 - Hone analysis, discussion, and writing skills.

-Professor David Sicilia is an Associate Professor in the Department of History and the Henry Kaufman Fellow in Business History at the Robert H. Smith School of Business, and leads the Enterprising Cultures community.
+Professor David Sicilia is an Associate Professor in the Department of History and the Henry Kaufman Fellow in Financial History at the Robert H. Smith School of Business, and leads the Enterprising Cultures community.
 He has taught at College Park since 1994.
 Author or co-author of many articles and six books on business and economic history, he has lectured and appeared on major media outlets in Asia, Latin America, and Europe, and was a Fulbright Teacher-Scholar at the Copenhagen Business School.